PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 7. BL31 runs BL32, and then blocks waiting for BL32 to complete initialization.
 8. BL32 (Secure Payload, OP-TEE) runs and initializes.<!--initalizes itself, or something else?-->
-9. BL31 (SoC AP Firmware, Secure Monitor) resumes and runs BL33 (Normal World Firmware, u-boot).
+9. BL31 (SoC AP Firmware, Secure Monitor) resumes and runs BL33 (Normal World Firmware, U-Boot).
 BL31 continues to run in the system.
 10. BL33 orchestrates the loading and running of the Rich OS.
 11. The secure boot chain process has now completed.<!--is that really a step-->